nemo-ufes/ontoumlprime/README.md

 ontoumlprime
 ============

 This repository is maintained here for archival purposes only.
 It was the result of an experiment to refactor the OntoUML metamodel.
 Do not reuse as is.
-For current implementations of the OntoUML metamodel and serialization formats, see: <This repository is maintained here for archival purposes.>
+For current implementations of the OntoUML metamodel and serialization formats, see: <https://github.com/ontoUML/>

 The purpose of this is to reimplement a metamodel for OntoUML that is independent of the UML.
 The previous OntoUML metamodel implementation by Carraretto was based on the UML 2.0 implementation